Chandrikabonthu/calci/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.2.

+Project Name : Calculator
+This project is about calculator using Angular
+We have created file structure and we can find files in src folder. we can build components in src/components.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.